The half marathon is one of the most popular race distances in the world. You may be wondering: “How long is a half marathon?”

 Most people will tell you that it takes at least 12 weeks to train for a half marathon.

-- If you’re a beginner runner, then a half marathon training plan that lasts between 14 to 16 weeks is what you’ll want to aim for.
+- If you’re a beginner runner, then a beginner half marathon training plan that lasts between 12 to 16 weeks.

-- If you’re an intermediate runner, aim for a half marathon training that lasts 12 to 14 weeks.
+- If you’re an intermediate runner, aim for an intermediate half marathon training plan that lasts 12 to 14 weeks.